realm/realm-java/examples/intro-example/README.md

 Quick benchmark
 ---------------
-To demonstrate how to use the Java interface of TightDB, you can take at look at this example.
+This is a short unscientific benchmark.
+It will do some simple benchmarking of TightDB against Java ArrayList and HashMap.

 To run it, please execute the following command:

         ant quickbenchmark